gasgit/SW-Proj-G00305555/README.md

 # SW-g00305555

-** by glen gardiner **
+**  Glen Gardiner **

-The purpose of the project is to use a collection of public transport and Galway County Council datasets to build an API to determine if the Outdoor Recreation locations are accessible using public transport(Bus_Eireann).
+The purpose of the project is to use a collection of Public Transport and Outdoor Recreation Strategy Mapping  datasets to build an API to find and determine if the locations are accessible using public transport(Bus_Eireann).

-## Datasets to date include
+## Datasets include

 ###DS 1
-I will use the dataset for Outdoor Recreation Strategy Mapping for West Regional Authority.
-This dataset includes Galway, Mayo and Roscommon for various outdoor activities.
+The Outdoor Recreation Strategy Mapping for West Regional Authority.This dataset includes Galway, Mayo and Roscommon at various locations and wide range of outdoor activities.
 [Outdoor Recreation Strategy](https://data.gov.ie/dataset/outdoor-recreation-strategy)

 ###DS 2
-Bus Eireann which is free to download from [Public Transport](http://www.transportforireland.ie/transitData/PT_Data.html)
+The public transport dataset I will use is  Bus Eireann which is the most inclusive for the region and  is free to download from [Public Transport](http://www.transportforireland.ie/transitData/PT_Data.html).
+As the project proceeds there are other options to include if nessary.

 ###DS 3

 ## How to Query the API